IAmMoltony/ds-craft/README.md

 You are a blue rectangle that can place and break blocks.
 That is it.

+## Dependencies

+devkitPro libnds installed.
+For converting images and fonts, grit from &lt;devkitPro folder&gt;/tools/bin in PATH variable.

 ## Credits

 Mojang - textures and font